 After working out numerous permutations and combinations, you’ve finally chosen that perfect domain name for your business and even gone ahead and made it official.
 Congratulations on your latest purchase; the excitement is palpable.

 But – what next?
-Buying the new domain name was the easy part; it’s what you do with it that will set the stage for your online success, for years to come.
+Finding the best domain registrar and buying the new domain name was the easy part; it’s what you do with it that will set the stage for your online success, for years to come.

 Frankly, a lot of newbie domain shoppers feel bewildered at this point, not knowing how to proceed and thinking they have bitten off more than they can chew.
 If you’re one of them, do not fret.